philipahlberg/runway/README.md

 ```console
 yarn run dev
 ```
-This spawns a headless Chrome instance to run tests against.
+This starts a headless Chrome instance that will continually run tests.

 ### Build
 To build the project, run:
 ```console
 yarn run build
 ```
-This creates the distribution files in the `dist/` folder.
+This creates the distribution files in the `dist/` directory.

 ### Test
 To test the project, run:
 ```console
 yarn run test
 ```
-This spawns a Chrome, Firefox and Edge instance to run tests against.
+This starts a Chrome, Firefox and Edge instance that will run all the tests once per browser.

 ### Example
 To see an example of Runway in use, run: